In our last post, we described the features that the tools we choose on our in our organisation must have.

 But let's not forget the users.
 It is particularly important to receive feedback from users as soon as possible and to immediately integrate that feedback into development in order to be able to respond to their requests as quickly as possible.

 To do this, we need to look for a modern and flexible support tool that integrates with our ecosystem.
-In this regard, our use of Jira Service Desk provides major advantages, as it integrates directly with Jira and Confluence without the need for additional work.
+In this regard, our use of Jira Service Management provides major advantages, as it integrates directly with Jira and Confluence without the need for additional work.

 In certain situations, and with the aim of further facilitating communication with the customer, it could be integrated with HipChat or Stride to provide live support to the user.
 The advantage of using HipChat is that it integrates with all the tools mentioned above, which makes it possible to implement a ChatOps strategy.